-Looking at what is effectively happening in these analyses, Figure 112, the concurrent loading analysis uses the loaded resistance throughout the analysis and follows the loaded stiffness curve from the origin and potentially gives the location indicated on the plastic part of this curve as illustrated with a force in the interaction limited to the resistance of the loaded track.
+Looking at what is effectively happening in these analyses, Figure 122, the concurrent loading analysis uses the loaded resistance throughout the analysis and follows the loaded stiffness curve from the origin and potentially gives the location indicated on the plastic part of this curve as illustrated with a force in the interaction limited to the resistance of the loaded track.
 For the separate analysis, the thermal effects use the unloaded curve and the behaviour of this part of the analysis is limited by the resistance of the unloaded track.
 Under these conditions the analysis may give a location indicated by the 'Thermal Alone' point on the unloaded curve.
 Separate consideration of the train loading effectively places the origin of the loaded bilinear curve at this 'Thermal Alone' position and any loading could potentially give the location indicated by the 'Separate Train Load Added To Thermal' position.
 This could give an apparent increase in the resistance of the track and therefore increase rail stresses in the loaded track.

-Figure 112: Illustration Of Behaviour Of Separate Analysis Vs. Concurrent Thermal And Rail Loading

-Similar comparisons can be made between the separate analysis and the LUSAS analysis - Figure 113.
-While both of these effectively use the 'Thermal Alone' location as an origin for the loaded resistance curve, the key difference between the two approaches is that the LUSAS analysis enforces the track resistance at which plasticity occurs instead of allowing the potential for an apparent increase in the track resistance equal up to the unloaded plus the loaded track resistance.
+Figure 122: Illustration Of Behaviour Of Separate Analysis Vs. Concurrent Thermal And Rail Loading as an origin for the loaded resistance curve, the key difference between the two approaches is that the LUSAS analysis enforces the track resistance at which plasticity occurs instead of allowing the potential for an apparent increase in the track resistance equal up to the unloaded plus the loaded track resistance.